Bernard Monot

-Bernard Monot (born 3 July 1962) is a French economist and politician and Member of the European Parliament representing Massif-central–Centre.
+Bernard Monot (/fr/; born 3 July 1962) is a French economist and politician and Member of the European Parliament representing Massif-central–Centre.

 Formerly a member of the National Front (FN), Monot left the party in May 2018 to join Debout la France.
 Monot cited the FN's support for leaving the eurozone and a lack of attention to social and economic issues as reasons for leaving the party.

 Bernard Monot attended a higher business school and obtained a Master's degree in economics between 1982 and 1988; then he studied at HEC Paris in 1998-1999.